gconstantef/gconstantef.github.io/content/research.md

       title: 'Large-scale Optimization'
       subtitle: ''
       text: |
-        This research area examines how large-scale optimization problems can be formulated and solved when problem size, uncertainty, temporal resolution, or structural complexity render direct solution approaches impractical.
-A central theme is understanding how modeling choices affect computational tractability, and how this relationship can be exploited to design more efficient and reliable solution methods.
+        This research area examines how large-scale optimization problems can be formulated and solved when high-fidelity models are too expensive to use directly.
+A central theme is the design of optimization algorithms that operate with adaptive parametric approximations of complex system behavior, allowing richer physical models to be incorporated without sacrificing scalability.

-        We develop structure-aware formulations and algorithms that exploit properties such as network topology, sparsity, and decomposition across time and scenarios.
-These ideas support scalable solution strategies and computational pipelines that preserve key operational, physical, and economic characteristics of the underlying problems.
+        I develop decomposition methods, stochastic optimization algorithms, and structure-aware formulations that exploit network topology, sparsity, and separability across time and scenarios.
+Particular interests include the analysis of optimization problems with evolving surrogate constraints, convergence of decomposition methods under adaptive approximations, and computational pipelines that couple optimization with learned low-fidelity models.
+These ideas support scalable decision-making for power systems and other large-scale constrained optimization problems.

-        The resulting modeling and algorithmic tools are designed to apply broadly to large-scale constrained optimization problems, including those arising in supply chains, infrastructure planning, and resource allocation.

     design:
       columns: '1'
 ---